 Ivacy is a VPN company that offers only a one day-long subscription.
 Like some other providers, Ivacy does not demand credit card information when a user is signing up for the free trial.
-You will need to purchase the full subscription if you want to avail of the 30-day money-back guarantee benefit.
+However, you will need to purchase the full subscription to avail of the 30-day money-back guarantee benefit.

 There are no bandwidth limitations in the free trial version, allowing users to stream shows and movies by unblocking sites like Netflix and the BBC iPlayer anywhere in the world.

 The network of Ivacy has expanded to 3,500+ servers now, which generally delivers good performance in terms of speed.
 We usually received better than average speeds when testing the speed on a few random servers from different locations.

 |Download speed||41.75 Mbps|

 |Upload speed||84.5 Mbps|

 You can unblock various streaming services with Ivacy’s free trial, including US Netflix, BBC iPlayer, Hulu, HBO Now, and Hotstar.
 There’s also p2p support available in the 1-day free trial, so if you like downloading torrents, you can take advantage of this free trial VPN and get torrenting for one day.
 Its five-year plan is available for only $1.00 per month.
 Learn more about this VPN in our Ivacy review.

 8. StrongVPN — 30-day refund with an average speed

 StrongVPN doesn’t offer a free trial, but it does offer a 30-day refund policy, meaning you can test this VPN service risk-free for 30-days and cancel anytime.
 It has a small server base, with around 950+ servers in 30 locations.

 StrongVPN has a small server size, and almost 140+ servers are located in San Francisco alone.
-The speeds are average but not outstanding.
+As a result, the speeds are average but not outstanding.